Sparse Linear Ensemble Systems and Structural Controllability: Introduction

 It is also worth noting that having the individual systems to be networks rather than single agents is, in fact, critical for controllability of an ensemble system.
-It is well known that controllability of a single dynamical system is far from being sufficient for an ensemble of such systems to be controllable.
+It is well known that controllability of an individual dynamical system is far from being sufficient for an ensemble of such systems to be controllable.
 This is true regardless of parameterization.
 For example, an ensemble of single integrators $\dot x(t, \sigma) = B(\sigma)u(t)$, for $\sigma\in \Sigma$, can never be controllable regardless of any choice of~$B$.
 To make an ensemble system controllable, a much more stringent condition has to be met by every individual system (e.g., the $A$-matrix cannot be nilpotent as we will see later).
-However, the dynamics of single agents often do not satisfy these conditions as was illustrated in the above example.
-A solution provided by~\eqref{eq:begin} is to let the agents form relatively small and cooperative networks---cooperative in a sense that the connections between different agents work together to ``enrich'' the dynamics of the individual systems so that the necessary and/or sufficient conditions are met for ensemble controllability.
-From this perspective, the structural controllability problem we address can be viewed as a problem for characterizing what types of structures for communication links between agents are essential to ensemble controllability.
+However, the dynamics of individual agents often do not satisfy these conditions as was illustrated in the above example.
+A solution provided by~\eqref{eq:begin} is to let the agents form relatively small and cooperative networks---cooperative in a sense that the connections between different agents work together to ``enrich'' the dynamics of the individual networked systems so that the necessary and/or sufficient conditions are met for ensemble controllability.
+From this perspective, the structural controllability problem we address can be viewed as a problem for characterizing the types of structures for information flows between agents that are essential to ensemble controllability.